This not a warning of an impending asteroid impact, nor is it confusion about the nature of comet 67P—this is a tale about an asteroid and a duck.

 A provisional designation shows the year of discovery, followed by two letters of the alphabet, and sometimes one or more additional subscript digits attached to the second letter, like 1995 SM3.
 After the year, the first letter denotes the half-month in which the object was discovered (in the given example, S spans 16–30 September).
 The second letter denotes the order in which the object was discovered in that half-month (here it’s M).
 But since there are only A to Z letters available, the subscript denotes how many times the alphabet has been repeated.
 So if it were a busy half-month and the discoveries plentiful, A to Z may need to be cycled through multiple times.
 M is the 12th letter in this naming alphabet (ignoring the I, which is omitted to avoid confusion with the number 1) and M3 is the 12th letter in the fourth cycle.
 Add that up and we have 25+25+25+12 = 87, indicating that 1995 SM3 was the 87th object to be discovered between 16–30 September 1995.
 You can read more about the current (and old style) provisional designation format here.

-When enough observations have been made to calculate the orbit precisely, the object is given a permanent number designation, the next number in a sequential list.
-At the time of writing, numbers had been assigned up to 619,150.
+So the asteroid has a provisional designation, 1995 SM3.
+When enough observations have been made to calculate the orbit precisely, the object is given a permanent number designation, which is basically the next number in a sequential list.
+At the time of writing, 619,150 asteroids had been assigned a number.
+[Update 2023-01-02: 619,999 asteroids have been assigned a number with 642,576 still awaiting a number.]

 The permanent designation assigned to asteroid 1995 SM3 was number 12410, after which the object became known as 12410 (1995 SM3).
 The discoverer—meaning who first calculates the precise orbit—then has a 10-year privilege period in which to name it.
 Asteroid 12410 (1995 SM3) was named ‘Donald Duck’ in 2010 by the two Italian astronomers who discovered it and is now officially known as 12410 Donald Duck.